 We'll plant 1x tree for every tweet

 Ok, so maybe you're not quite ready to sign up, but you still want to plant trees.
 That's cool, we get it.
-We want to see as many trees planted just as much as you do.
-Which is why we came up with probably the simplest (and laziest) tree planting scheme ever devised; plant a tree with a tweet.
+We want to see as many trees as possible planted just as much as you do.
+Which is why we came up with probably the simplest (and laziest) tree planting scheme ever devised: plant a tree with a tweet.

 - Tweet = 1x tree planted (per person)